-The title "World Winner" and "Section Winner" shall be awarded to the dog and the bitch that are proposed for the CACIB (see section 7 "Titles, awards and main ring competitions" of the FCI Show Regulations).
+The title "FCI World Winner" and "FCI Section Winner" shall be awarded to the dog and the bitch that are proposed for the FCI-CACIB (see section 7 "Titles, awards and main ring competitions" of the FCI Show Regulations).
 The awarding of this title is irrespective of the entry for this particular breed.
-In case of breeds provisionally recognized by the FCI, World and Section Winner titles will be awarded to best male and best female from the intermediate, open, working and champion class.
-These breeds are not eligible for CACIB.
+In case of breeds provisionally recognized by the FCI, the FCI World and FCI Section Winner titles will be awarded to best male and best female from the intermediate, open, working and champion class.
+These breeds are not eligible for FCI-CACIB.

-The title "World Junior Winner" or "Section Junior Winner" shall be awarded to the best junior dog and bitch provided that they have received the qualification "EXCELLENT 1".
+The title "FCI World Junior Winner" or "FCI Section Junior Winner" shall be awarded to the FCI-CACIB-J (dog and bitch) provided that they have received at least the qualification "EXCELLENT 1st"

-The title "World Veteran Winner" or "Section Veteran Winner" shall be awarded to the best veteran dog and bitch provided that they have received the qualification "EXCELLENT 1".
+The title "FCI World Veteran Winner" or "FCI Section Veteran Winner" shall be awarded to the FCI-CACIB-V (dog and bitch) provided that they have received at least the qualification "EXCELLENT 1st".

-The Junior and the Veteran winner titles are awarded according to the FCI CACIB distribution list.
+The Junior and the Veteran FCI winner titles are awarded according to the FCI-CACIB distribution list.

-The dog and the bitch proposed for the CACIB, the best junior dog and bitch, and the best veteran dog and bitch which have received the qualification "EXCELLENT 1" in the Junior and Veteran classes compete for the titles Best of Breed (BOB) and Best of Opposite Sex (BOS).
+The dog and the bitch proposed for the FCI-CACIB, and the dog and the bitch proposed for the FCI-CACIB-J and FCI-CACIB-V which have received at least the qualification "EXCELLENT 1st" in the Junior and Veteran classes, compete for the titles Best of Breed (BOB) and Best of Opposite Sex (BOS).